youyanggu/covid19_projections/about.md

 ## Updates

+2020-05-16
+* Add plots for the effective reproduction value (R_t) over time.
+Raw data also available [on GitHub](https://github.com/youyanggu/covid19_projections/tree/master/projections).

 2020-05-14
-* Added hypothetical of how the US would fare if everyone began social distancing [one week earlier](/us-1weekearlier) or [one week later](/us-1weeklater).
+* Add hypothetical of how the US would fare if everyone began social distancing [one week earlier](/us-1weekearlier) or [one week later](/us-1weeklater).

 2020-05-13
 * Add projections that assume no reopening by appending `-noreopen` to the projections URL (e.g. [covid19-projections.com/us-noreopen](/us-noreopen))